Sick of Being Angry? Time to Act!

 Share this information with your like-minded family, friends and colleagues.
 Voter turnout can be low during mid-term elections - we need your help to inform your network(s) and engage voter action!

-Fight for Fair Voting Districts
+Fight for Fair Voting Districts in Florida

 Building Momentum for the Midterms